-The student must have their course selection approved by their Faculty Advisor through the Transfer Credit Pre-Approval Form.
+The student must have their course selection approved by their Academic Advisor through the Transfer Credit Pre-Approval Form.
 After completion of the exchange, the student must submit an official transcript to the Registrars Office.
-If course selection changes after this application is approved, the new course titles and number of credits must be submitted to their Faculty Advisor and Manager of Student Success for approval before classes begin.
+If course selection changes after this application is approved, the new course titles and number of credits must be submitted to their Academic Advisor and Manager of Student Success for approval before classes begin.
 If students do not get course pre-approval, they risk not being eligible for transfer credit.
 In order to receive a transfer credit from Quest, you must achieve a grade of at least "C" (65%) in each course.

-If the student is receiving US Federal Student Aid, they may only study abroad at a Quest partner university that is also approved for Title IV funding by the US Department of Education and cannot study at a partner university in the US.
+If the student is receiving US Federal Student Aid, they may only study abroad at a Quest partner university that is also approved for Title IV funding by the US Department of Education.
+Changes to policy now allow FSA recipients to undertake their studies, in part, in the United States.
 For more information, please email financial.aid@questu.ca.